celo-org/celo-blockchain/README.md

 ## Building the source

-Building `geth` requires both a Go (version 1.13 or later) and a C compiler and the latest Rust toolchain.
+Building `geth` requires both a Go (version 1.13) and a C compiler and the latest Rust toolchain.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

 ```shell